Think Like A Freak

 The FREAKONOMICS Phenomenon

-The No. 1 business book hit the bestseller lists on its first day in print and continues to be phenomenally popular in the U.S., Europe, Canada, and around the world, selling over 4 million copies worldwide.
+The No. 1 business book hit the bestseller lists on its first day in print and continues to be phenomenally popular in the U.S., Europe, Canada, and around the world, selling over 5 million copies worldwide and spending 8 years on the New York Times bestseller list.
 FREAKONOMICS introduced to the world a new way of thinking – a way of getting beneath the surface of modern life – and the title itself has become a catchphrase spoken everywhere from college campuses to corporate boardrooms.
 The book has won numerous awards and its way of thinking also lives on the popular FREAKONOMICS blog, which has been called “the most readable economics blog in the universe.”
 SUPERFREAKONOMICS offers an entirely new set of lessons to be learned.
 The book delves into the biggest issues of our time, such as healthcare, terrorism, global warming, the financial crisis, and much more.

 The FREAKONOMICS documentary is an anthology based on different chapters of the book.
 Variety calls the film "a revelatory trip into complex, innovative ideas and altered perspectives."
 The documentary spent weeks among the Top 10 iTunes film downloads.